Methylene Blue and the Potential for Neuroprotection

 Like a beacon in the dark, methylene blue has the potential to offer neuroprotection and hope.

-As we explore this remarkable substance, let us consider its role in neuroscience and how it may be used to protect our most important organ – the brain.
+As we explore this remarkable substance, let us consider its role in and how it may be used to protect our most important organ – the brain.

 With that being said, one of its primary uses lies in protecting against neuronal death or damage caused by stroke, epilepsy, or trauma.